rwth-i6/returnn/docs/getting_started/recurrency.rst

 * In training, it will just return the ground truth values.
 * With search enabled (in recognition), it will do beam search.

+Note that there can be multiple stochastic variables.
+Usually the output classes are one stochastic variable.
+But there can be additional stochastic variables, e.g. for the segment boundaries or time position in a hard attention model.

 For details on how beam search is implemented, see :ref:`search`.